Osteoarthritis: Joint injections

-Local drug delivery by intra-articular (IA) injection may be more effective and safer in terms of increased bioavailability, less systemic exposure and reduced adverse events.
-Several intra-articular medications for symptomatic treatment are available on the market as follows.
+Local drug delivery by intra-articular injection may be more effective and safer in terms of increased bioavailability, less systemic exposure and reduced adverse events.
+Several intra-articular medications for symptomatic treatment are available.

 Steroids

 Joint injection of glucocorticoids (such as hydrocortisone) leads to short-term pain relief that may last between a few weeks and a few months.

 A 2015 Cochrane review found that intra-articular corticosteroid injections of the knee did not benefit quality of life and had no effect on knee joint space; clinical effects one to six weeks after injection could not be determined clearly due to poor study quality.
 Another 2015 study reported negative effects of intra-articular corticosteroid injections at higher doses, and a 2017 trial showed reduction in cartilage thickness with intra-articular triamcinolone every 12 weeks for 2 years compared to placebo.
 A 2018 study found that intra-articular triamcinolone is associated with an increase in intraocular pressure.